evorosh1/snapyelp-appios/planning/sprints/sprint5/sprint_notes.md

 ### Action Items

-- we need to finish the requirements from last week
+- finish the incomplete requirements from last week
+- start working on the ui for the interactive map feature

 ### Issues and Risks

-- If not all data is deleted when a user tries to delete their account
+- If not all post data is stored, then it affects us rendering the data we need for the map
 - The location displayed may provide harmful information about user to those with malicous intent

 ### Team Work Assignments

-<< A list of each team member and their works assignments for this sprint >>
+- Cole: responsible for creating the api endpoints needed for storing new posts and fetching posts
+- Destiny: resposible for the ui for the map
+- Liz: